 Nutrition isn't guaranteed accurate.

 This recipe was originally posted on January 20, 2016.
-It was updated on April 3, 2020 to upgrade reader experience.
+It was updated on April 3, 2020, to upgrade the reader experience.